 Her writing has appeared online or in print with Permafrost, Forage, Capital, Headland, Drunken Boat (Anomaly), The Seattle Review, Blunderbuss, Anomalous Press, Hunger Mountain, and Apt.

-Her PhD project will include a creative and critical exploration of photograph-embedded fiction, with special focus on how the combination of image and text reflects a longing for belonging, wholeness, or home.
+Her PhD thesis includes a creative and critical exploration of photograph-embedded fiction, with special focus on how the combination of image and text reflects a longing for belonging, wholeness, or home.
 Her novel follows the inner workings of a family and weaves in visual material to help illuminate the stories of her characters.